unicode-Ind/UpShare/README.md

 $ node server.js
 ```

 Server would be running at port 3000.
-Open any browser.
-Access the project - http://localhost:3000/

 Also do not forget to rename `.env.example` into `.env` an put all credentials.